easydns/chapps/README.md

 the entire `sender` field with the whole-email entries associated to the user.
 This allows an email provider to specify specific email addresses which may be used for outbound masquerading.
-This helps to prevent people from pretending to be other customers, and helps to create a specification for possible scanning tools which might otherwise react negatively to the logs of such activity.
+This helps to prevent customers from pretending to be other customers, and helps to create a specification for possible scanning tools which might otherwise react negatively to the logs of such activity.